santa1993/spatial_services/README.md

 3. Front end, allows users to add an adress, distance and choose shop category

-4. If user selects all shops category, a pie charts appear
+4. If user selects all shops category, a pie chart appears

 ## Installation